spmadden/SME-Wiki-Content/laws/spms-laws-of-sw.md

 ## The 2nd Axiom: Engineers are "People", and are therefore the problem.

-### Axiom 2.1: 100% of all bugs in software are introduced through software changes.

-### Axiom 2.2: 100% of all bugs in software are corrected through software changes.

-### Axiom 2.3: 100% of all software is written by Humans.
+### Precept 2.1: 100% of all software is written by Humans.
 > Yes, even AI-assisted code.
 AIs were created by humans, and therefore have human fallibility.
 > {.is-info}

-### Axiom 2.4: All Humans are Stupid.
+### Precept 2.2: All Humans are Stupid.
 Some Humans are Effective.

-### Axiom 2.5: You are not the exception.
+### Precept 2.3: You are not the exception.

 ## The 3rd Axiom: Everything is a System.
+> Nothing exists in a vacuum.
+Everything interacts with everything else.
+> {.is-warning}

+> A system can be subdivided into smaller systems.
+When two systems interact, new behaviors can emerge and the resultant system is "more than the sum of it's parts".
+> {.is-info}

-### Axiom 3.1: Systems can be Modeled.
+### Precept 3.1: Systems can be Modeled.
-> Model (n): A schematic description or representation of something, especially a system or phenomenon, that accounts for its properties and is used to study its characteristics.
+> Model (n): A simplified schematic description or representation of something, especially a system or phenomenon, that accounts for its properties and is used to study its characteristics.
 Typically used to build an understanding of a larger, more complex system.
 > {.is-info}

-> Humans build mental-models of systems to understand how to interact with that system.
+> Humans build mental-models of systems to understand how to interact with that system and predict that system's behavior.
+> {.is-info}

+> The word "Oven" implies a very particular mental model - a box who's inside temperature can be increased by external controls.
+You would not expect that the act of turning the temperature knob on the front would cause a rocket engine hidden underneath to ignite and launch the box high into an orbital altitude.
+The first time this happened would forever change your mental model of the word "oven". (...and create a great story to tell at parties!
+"No shit, there I was...")

+### Precept 3.2: All Models are Wrong.
+> Since a model is, by definition, a simplified representation of a system, it is lossy with respect to that system and cannot (with 100% accuracy) represent the inner-workings and behaviors of the system.
+If it could, it wouldn't be a simplification.

+### Precept 3.3: Some Models are Useful.
+> The act of "Learning" is training a mental model to respond in the way the system responds.
+> {.is-info}

+> Flight Training is the act of learning how the system called an "aircraft" interacts with the system called "the atmosphere".
+It's not likely that you have a machine that controls the atmosphere, however the aircraft likely has controls to interact with it.
+Understanding how the controls manipulate the system called "aircraft" is critical to predicting how the two systems will interact as a result.

+### Precept 3.4: Models must be re-evaluated for correctness when the system changes
+> Some changes to the system do not invalidate the model.
+Other changes do.
+Every change must be evaluated to determine the impact on both the system and the model.

+> For example changing an analog dial on the oven to a digital button is unlikely to invalidate your mental model of the oven.
+However, discovering a rocket engine on the bottom will likely do so.

+### Precept 3.5: Interactions between systems lead to emergent behaviors
+> Emergence (n): Emergence occurs when a complex entity (system) has properties or behaviors that its parts do not have on their own, and emerge only when they interact in the larger context.
+> {.is-info}

+### Theorem 3.5: "Emergencies" (Emergence-es) are the result of insufficiently detailed models
+> Emergency (n): The quality of being emergent; sudden or unexpected appearance; an unforeseen occurrence.
+> {.is-info}

+## The 2nd Law: Evaluate every change to determine which are relevant and which are not.
+> You will not be able to adjust your mental model of the system unless you understand the changes to the system.

-## The 3nd Axiom: Changes add Complexity.
+## The 4th Axiom: Changes add Complexity

-### Axiom 3.1: Everything is a System.
-Systems can be modeled.

-### Axiom 3.2: Changes are your Friend!
+### Theorem 4.1: Changes are your Friend!
 > Embrace change.
 People change.
 Understanding changes.
 Your requirements change.
 You live in an ever-changing world where entropy always increases.
 Learn to love it, because change is the only constant in this universe.
 Embrace refactorings into simpler, more robust, more usable implementations.

+### Precept 4.2: 100% of all bugs in software are corrected through software changes.

-### Axiom 3.3: Change is your Enemy!
+### Theorem 4.3: Changes are your Enemy!
->
+> Change frequently invalidates your mental model of the system.
+It is critically important to understand the changes, to understand how your mental model of the system must change to adapt to the latest system state.

-## The 2nd Law: Minimize Complexity
+## The 2nd Law: Minimizing Complexity in your Systems Minimizes the Complexity in your Mental Models

+> * This is the basis of the phrase "Keep It Simple, Stupid".
+> * A simple system is easier to understand.
+> * Interactions with other systems are

-## The Law: Growth is Essential
+## The 3rd Law: Effective Change Management is Critical to Managing Mental Models

+## The 3rd Law: Forward Progress
 > Always be working towards something larger, bigger, better, faster.

 ## The